enl-tottori/enl-tottori-web/iitc/README.md

-This directory is a placeholder for automatic deployment by Travis-CI.
+This directory is for automatic deployment by Travis-CI.
-Don't touch the files in this directory.
+The contents comes from https://github.com/inok6743/iitc